 - Charges and fees.
 ETFs charge significantly lower fees than index funds, making them a better bang for your buck.
 ETFs are also easier to trade than index funds, since you can trade them in real time, as you would a stock.
-However, there will still be fees applicable, so ensure these are of a reasonable level before buying VIX ETFs.
+However, there will still be fees applicable, so ensure these are of a reasonable level before you start.

 - Daily trading volume.
-The higher the daily volume of a VIX ETF, the better.
+The higher the daily volume, the better.
 Higher volume levels tend to produce more stability and less frequent wild price swings.

 - Performance over time.
-Look for a VIX ETF with a strong track record, as that’s a good indicator of how well it will likely perform in the future.
+Look for an ETF with a strong track record, as that’s a good indicator of how well it will likely perform in the future.

 - Liquidity.
-The more liquidity a VIX ETF has, the more interest it will attract, and the more stable its price action is likely to be.
+The more liquidity, the more interest it will attract, and the more stable its price action is likely to be.